erharrison/MXChip-Workshop/Steps/ExposeTheTemperature.md

     ...
   ```

 * Add a `CosmosDB` binding to the function.
-Use the same collection details as for the IoT Hub trigger, but set the `Id` to be the `{devicename}` and `PartitionKey` to be latest.
+Use the same collection details as for the IoT Hub trigger, but set the `Id` to be the `{devicename}`.
 Instead of being an output binding, this will make this parameter an input binding.

   ```cs
   public static IActionResult GetTemperature(